Striking a balance between spending time with and nurturing your child, and being productive in your at-home job responsibilities is tough to achieve.

 When junior gets hungry during your online meeting, it’s very difficult to interrupt the speaker and take a break.
 As a result, children can have temper tantrums that send your blood pressure through the roof, and make working at home a challenge.
 This blog breaks down toddler temper tantrums, giving you a greatest hits version of all of our blogs on the topic in order to give you the tools necessary to survive this COVID-19 shut-down.

 Staying at home?
-Explore engaging speech activities your child will love and benefit from!
+Explore engaging speech activities!

 Speech Learning Simplified!